Skip to content

 Choose Rules conditional formatting

-Step-5: Same steps you can apply for other measures.
-You can see the given below final screen shot, data labels color has been changed as per set conditions.
+Step-5: You can apply the same steps to other measures.
+As shown in the final screenshot below, the data labels color has been changed according to the set conditions.

 Data Labels result